munificent/craftinginterpreters/book/closures.md

 closures[1]();
 ```

-- still same?
-- no, now prints 1, 2
+Does it behave the same?
+Nope.
+In this case, it prints "1" then "2".
+Each
-- strange when think about it
+closure gets its own `i`.
+That's sort of strange when you think about it.
+The
-- increment clause is `i++`
-- looks very much like assigning new value to *same* var
+increment clause is `i++`.
+That looks very much like it is assigning to and
+mutating an existing variable, not creating a new one.

-- try other langs
+Let's try some other languages.
+Here's Python:

 ```python
 closures = []